awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/concepts.platforms.md

 You can get started in minutes using the [AWS Toolkit for Visual Studio](http://aws.amazon.com/visualstudio/)\.
 The toolkit includes the AWS libraries, project templates, code samples, and documentation\.
 The AWS SDK for \.NET supports the development of applications using \.NET Framework 2\.0 or later\.

 **Note**
-This platform does not support worker environments, enhanced health reporting, managed updates, bundle logs, immutable updates, or log streaming\.
+This platform does not support worker environments, enhanced health reporting, managed updates, bundle logs or immutable updates\.

 To learn how to get started deploying a \.NET application using the AWS Toolkit for Visual Studio, see [Creating and Deploying Elastic Beanstalk Applications in \.NET Using AWS Toolkit for Visual Studio](create_deploy_NET.md)\.